 Hi I am Tianyi Chen!

-I am currently a third-year Ph.D. student in Applied Mathematics and Statistics department at Johns Hopkins University.
-I have the privilege of being mentored by Carey Priebe.
-I also work closely with Youngser Park, Avanti Athreya and Zachary Lubberts.
-Prior to this, I obtained my undergraduate degree in Statistics from Renmin University of China under the guidance of Professors Yang Li, Feifei Wang, and Xing Wang.
+I am currently a 5th-year Ph.D. student in Applied Mathematics and Statistics department at Johns Hopkins University.
+I have the privilege of being mentored by Carey Priebe and Avanti Athreya.
+I also work closely with Youngser Park and Zachary Lubberts.
+Prior to this, I obtained my undergraduate degree in Statistics from Renmin University of China under the guidance of Yang Li, Feifei Wang, and Xing Wang.

-My research interests span across classical statistics and machine learning, particularly through the lens of traditional statistical or mathematical perspectives.
-I am currently involved in research on the time series of networks and a novel embedding method we called SPECTRAL MIRROR.
+I am currently involved in research on changepoint analysis in the time series of networks with a novel embedding method called Euclidean mirror.

 In addition to my study of statistics, I have a broader interest in the pursuit of varied forms of knowledge.
-I’m always excited about new experiences.
 I have a deep appreciation for movies and literature, and during my undergraduate, I, along with my incredible friends, produced a short movie and a vlog.
-Additionally, I have a passion for philosophy, psychology, and learning about the natural world…
+Additionally, I have a passion for philosophy. (updated Aug 21 2025)